Fransebas/sssh_distribution/README.md

 # Server

-The server currently only supports Unix-like systems, it has been tested in Macos, Ubuntu, Debian Jessy (raspberry pi).
+The server currently only supports Unix-like systems, it has been tested in macos (10.14.6), Ubuntu (16), Debian Jessy (raspberry pi).
 Any compatibility issue with a different Unix system, please open an issue.

 ## Running the server